d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **--customiseAHS=CUSTOMISEAHS**

 Allows customized AHS log data to be downloaded.

 - **--downloadallahs**

 Allows complete AHS log data to be downloaded.

 - **--directorypath=DIRECTORYPATH**
 Directory path for the ahs file.

+- **---m MAINMES, --maintenancemessage=MAINMES**

+Maintenance message to be inserted into the log.
+(IML LOGS ONLY FEATURE)

+- **--mpfile=MPFILENAME**

+Use the provided filename to obtain server information.

+- **-o OUTDIRECTORY, --outputdirectory=OUTDIRECTORY**

+Use the provided directory to output data for multiple server downloads.

+- **--mplog=MPLOG**

+Used to indicate the logs to be downloaded on multiple servers.
+Allowable values: IEL, IML, AHS, all or combination of any two.

 #### Inputs